 Use Cases for Cached Datasets

 Use Cached Datasets to power dashboards or applications that demand sub-second response times.
-You specify a query and then we regularly pre-compute it across a huge timeframe.
+You identify an important query and then we regularly pre-compute it across a huge timeframe.

 Here are some cases where you would want to Cache your Dataset: